eprovst/tldr/README.md

 tldr
 ====

-A `tldr` client in Go, focusing on speed by storing pages in a NoSQL database.
+A [tldr](https://github.com/tldr-pages/tldr) client in Go, focusing on speed by storing pages in a database.
+The choice of Go also allows us to support all platforms which Go compiles to.

 ## Installation
 You can use [Go](https://golang.org/)'s tooling